noncomputable/AgentMaps/README.md

 <img src="resources/agentgif.gif" width="500" height="387" />

-AgentMaps is a Javascript library for building and visualizing dynamic social systems on maps.
+AgentMaps is a JS library for building and visualizing dynamic social systems on maps.
 It is based on the [Leaflet](https://leafletjs.com/) interactive mapping [library](https://github.com/Leaflet/Leaflet).
 Provided a neighborhood, AgentMaps lets you quickly and easily: